ggerganov/llama.cpp/examples/server/README.md

 `n_keep`: Specify the number of tokens from the prompt to retain when the context size is exceeded and tokens need to be discarded.
 The number excludes the BOS token.
 By default, this value is set to `0`, meaning no tokens are kept.
 Use `-1` to retain all tokens from the prompt.

-`stream`: It allows receiving each predicted token in real-time instead of waiting for the completion to finish.
+`stream`: Allows receiving each predicted token in real-time instead of waiting for the completion to finish (uses a different response format).
 To enable this, set to `true`.

 `stop`: Specify a JSON array of stopping strings.
 These words will not be included in the completion, so make sure to add them to the prompt for the next iteration.
 Default: `[]`